 Running for beginners

 Then there are the psychological benefits: running triggers a surge of endorphins – feel-good hormones – and increases circulation to the brain, boosting focus and alertness.
 The best bit?
-Access to the seemingly exclusive ‘runners’ club’ is as simple as using a good walk-to-run program, and building up gradually to a 5k run.
+Access to the seemingly exclusive ‘runners’ club’ is as simple as using a good walk-to-run programme and building up gradually to a 5k run, like the Couch to 5k challenge.
 No-one's expecting you to run a marathon!
 Keen to give it a go?
 Let’s do it!

 How to get started